Fracture Toughness Testing

 The Fracture Toughness Test Process

-A fracture toughness test characterizes the resistance of a material to fracture when a sharp crack is present.
-The fracture toughness properties are obtained by tests on specimens containing deliberately introduced cracks or notches and subjected to prescribed loading conditions.
+A fracture toughness test measures the conditions under which an existing crack in a material will extend by characterizing the resistance of the material to crack extension when a sharp crack is present.
+The properties are obtained by testing specimens containing preexisting deliberately introduced cracks or notches that are subjected to increasing tensile loading conditions.
+By measuring the combination of load and displacement as the crack lengthens, the material’s resistance to further crack extension is determined.

 - Fixturing – SE(B) single edge bend and C(T) compact tension specimen geometries in a range of sizes